unoplatform/uno.extensions/doc/Navigation/HowTo-DisplayItem.md

     };
     ```

 - Update `MainPage.xaml` to add a `ListView` which has the `ItemsSource` property data bound to the `Widgets` property.
-The `Navigation.Request` property defines the route that will navigated to when an item in the `ListView` is selected.
+The `Navigation.Request` property defines the route that will be navigated to when an item in the `ListView` is selected.

     ```xml
     <ListView ItemsSource="{Binding Widgets}"